d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 more closely than we fit the underlying distribution is called overfitting, and the techniques used to combat overfitting are called regularization.
 In the previous sections, you might have observed this effect while experimenting with the Fashion-MNIST dataset.
-If you altered the model structure or the hyper-parameters during the experiment, you might have noticed that with enough nodes, layers, and training epochs, the model can eventually reach perfect accuracy on the training set, even as the accuracy on test data deteriorates.
+If you altered the model structure or the hyperparameters during the experiment, you might have noticed that with enough nodes, layers, and training epochs, the model can eventually reach perfect accuracy on the training set, even as the accuracy on test data deteriorates.

 ## Training Error and Generalization Error